Baltic Event Co-Production Market

 Director's note

 This film concludes a trilogy about the relationship between the individual and freedom.
-In my previous films “Why Me?” and “Libertate / Freedom”, I’ve tackled the same theme of freedom in various ways, from the young prosecutor trying to preserve his own values and principles (fighting an obtuse and rotten system) to the revolutionaries of December 1989 who fought for freedom but, once won, did not know what to do with it.
-Now, in “The Vanishing Point,” it’s about the extraordinary journey of an individual who just wants to live in freedom, not under an oppressive Communist regime.
+In my previous films 'Why Me?' and 'Libertate / Freedom', I've tackled the same theme of freedom in various ways, from the young prosecutor trying to preserve his own values and principles (fighting an obtuse and rotten system) to the revolutionaries of December 1989 who fought for freedom but, once won, did not know what to do with it.
+Now, in 'The Vanishing Point,' it's about the extraordinary journey of an individual who just wants to live in freedom, not under an oppressive Communist regime.

 I've also long been drawn to the idea of making a film inspired by the painful experiences of political prisoners in the labour camps of the '50s and '60s, especially those from the Danube–Black Sea Canal or the ones set up in the Danube Delta, far away from civilisation.
 But what fascinated me most wasn't necessarily the suffering and torment they endured – not because it's unworthy of attention (on the contrary, it's been well documented in books, documentaries, and TV reports) – but rather what happened to those people in 1964, when many of these prisoners were released.